paulinho-16/MEIC-DS/wiki/sprint_log.md

 * Load a Docker environment

-* Divide the members in sub teams
+* Divide the members into sub-teams

 ### Retrospective